A complete guide to OCR Gateway GCSE Chemistry

 OCR Gateway GCSE Chemistry is tiered.
 Foundation Tier covers grades 1–5 and Higher Tier covers grades 4–9.
 The same topics appear on both tiers, but Higher Tier papers contain harder questions and additional Higher-only content such as the mole concept in C3 and Le Chatelier's principle in C5.

 Your school usually decides which tier you sit, based on mock exam results and class assessments.
 If you sit Foundation and score above the boundary for grade 5, you will be awarded a 5.
-If you sit Higher and score below the grade 4 boundary, you will be ungraded (U), with no safety net of a grade 3.
+Higher-tier students who narrowly miss grade 4 receive an allowed grade 3 (Ofqual safety-net rule).
+Below that, U.

 Grade boundaries change every year.
 OCR publishes the official boundaries on results day each August.